GZolovick/SS1100_Fall24_Final_Group3/README.md

 # SS1100: Intro to Programming for Space Applications
 ## Final Project: Programming Spacecraft Systems
+## Results and Responses at the Bottom of the Page

 ### Assignment
 - **Instructions**: Work in groups of four to complete the steps outlined in the project instructions.